 I apologize for how I acted when you decided you ‘have to leave.’
 I just knew I was saying goodbye – for the last time ever, and it frightened me like nothing I have ever felt.
 How do I stand before you and just let the love of my life walk out the door?
 To know that when the door closes I will never be able to look into your eyes or feel you again, ever?
 Baby…please.
 Sweetie, don’t worry about me—just be my friend—wherever you go.
 And remember, no matter how lonely you are or frightened of this big ole’ world you are, there is a little girl in ***** who thinks the world of you.
 I will not lay my head on my pillow at night or wake up to the morning sunlight without love for you in my heart.
 I will miss you more than you will ever know.
 I will always love you!”

 God, reading and transcribing this letter took forever.
 Even after all these years, it still breaks my heart every time I read it.
 I have missed her dearly…I knew I would.
 I don’t know if I made the right decision.
 There were things I needed to know.
 I have learned more than I even imagined, probably too much.
 If I stayed there is probably a 50/50 chance we would have ended up divorced, and I would have been filled with regret for not taking the other path.
-Or, we might be living happily ever after with a beautiful family and my dreams filled with wonder of the unknown.
+Or, we might be living happily ever after with a beautiful family but my dreams would be filled with wonder of the unknown.
 There was no right decision.
 Her words have carried and driven me through tough times.
 Whenever life got challenging, I remembered how much I sacrificed to even have that challenge.
-And, I knew Leanna would have crushed that challenge so I had too!
+And, I knew Leanna would have crushed that challenge, so I had too!

 Leanna “found me” a couple years ago and we spoke for the first time since we touched all those years ago and went our separate ways.
 She is now married with children.
 The seasons of youth have passed and a lifetime of experiences are now between us.
 Speaking with her was surreal.
 It was as if we had just said goodbye that morning and were catching up after a long, very long day apart.
 I let her know that I held onto our photos and letters.
 She couldn’t believe it, but it made her really happy.
 I sent her a few of them and we talked about those moments and more.
 It was magical.
 I let her know that I never stopped thinking about her and have always missed her.
 She talked about how she searched for years trying to find someone like me (she called me her sweet, smart, muscleman) but never did.